-One of the best ways to save energy is to make simple habitual changes around the home.
+One of the best ways to save energy is to make simple changes to your habits.
 These are free and could save you hundreds of pounds.
-Easy ways to save energy and money include turning off appliances when they’re fully charged, not leaving items on standby and draught proofing windows, doors and floors.
-Further to this, by replacing your average bulb with energy saving LEDs, £35 could be added to the piggy bank - every little helps!
+Easy ways to save energy and money include unplugging electrical items like phones and computers when they're fully charged, not leaving items like the TV and game consoles on standby and draught proofing windows, doors and floors.
+Also, by replacing your normal lightbulbs with energy saving LEDs, you could add around £35 to the piggy bank - every little helps!

 When making these small home improvements, it’s also important not to forget the value of a well oiled thermostat.
 By installing a modern thermostat, and using it efficiently to track your usage, you could be seeing savings that stand around £75.
 Change may seem daunting, but there is a wealth of information out there to help you decide if this valuable move is right for you.

 Citizens Advice and the Energy Savings Trust have shared these money saving figures which can be seen illustrated below.
-With just a few simple switches at a relatively small expense, you could have the potential to save around £600 a year!
-That could be extra funding towards your summer holiday or for some sensible future safeguarding; the choice is yours to make.
+With just a few simple switches at a relatively small expense, there is the potential for you to save around £600 a year on your household bills!
+That could be extra funding towards your summer holiday or for some sensible future safeguarding; the choice is yours.

-Are you looking at selling your property?
+Are you thinking of selling your property?
 These small changes can have a wider impact on valuations, sale prices, and the desirability of your home.
 These modifications can also contribute to the environment by reducing the carbon footprint that your home creates.

 By learning about and making minor home improvements, and a few habitual changes, you could see the benefits within no time at all!
 Don’t forget to keep track of the previous year’s utility bills, so you can easily measure the impact, no matter how big or small.